Vyral/joshua-holt/_posts/2021-10-22-tips-for-a-happy--safe-halloween.md

 **4\.
 Remind your kids not to enter a stranger’s home.** Have them stay on the front porch and in full view.

 **5\.
 Be mindful of the treats your kids receive**.
 You never know—someone might put a food item in their bag that your kids are allergic to, or they might slip in something that isn’t necessarily appropriate.
-Comb through the candy before letting them pig out on it.
+Comb through the candy before letting them eat it.

 We hope you and yours have a safe, fun, and happy Halloween\!

 As always, if you feel like your home search is like hunting for a unicorn, give our team a call.
-We’ll be able to help you find the dream home you’re searching for at a price you’re proud of.
+We’ll be able to help you find the dream home you’re searching for at a great price.